puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 {% figure '../assets/node_group.png' %}

 Click on the new group to set the rules for this group.
-You only want the Learning VM in this group, so create a rule that will match on the Learning VM's domain name:
+You only want the `learning.puppetlabs.vm` in this group, so instead of adding a rule, use the *Pin node* option to add the node individually.
-`learning.puppetlabs.vm`.

-You should see that there is one matching node.
-If no matching node apprears, trigger a puppet run (`puppet agent -t`) on the Learning VM.
+Click on the *Node name* field, and you should see the Learning VM's certname autofilled.
+If no matching certname apprears, trigger a puppet run (`puppet agent -t`) on the Learning VM.
 As part of the puppet run, the Learning VM will check in, making its information available to the console node classifier.

-{% figure '../assets/rule.png' %}
+{% figure '../assets/pin.png' %}

-Click *Add rule*, then click the *Commit 1 change* button in the bottom right of the console interface to commit your change.
+Click *Pin node*, then click the *Commit 1 change* button in the bottom right of the console interface to commit your change.

 {% figure '../assets/commit.png' %}